B2C Work Orders

 Last updated

-Creating a work order in WorkMate allows you to manage custom orders, assign labor, and track progress from within the Shopify admin.
+Creating a work order in WorkMate allows you to manage custom orders, assign labour, and track progress from within the Shopify admin.
 This page explains how to create a B2C work order.

 1. Open WorkMate from Shopify Admin